TEACHING, LEARNING & CULTURE

 One of four departments in the School of Education and Human Development, TLAC is currently home to over 1100 undergraduate students, about 360 graduate students, 58 faculty members and 32 staff members.
 From 2015 – 2020, TLAC produced more than 1800 teachers and more than 1000 graduate students (master’s, Ph.D. and Ed.D.)

 U.S. News and World Report ranked our online graduate programs ninth in the nation in 2019.Contact TLAC

 COMMITMENT TO CLIMATE & DIVERSITY

 TLAC is committed to the continuous improvement of climate, diversity and equity.
-The college’s three overarching diversity goals are to build individual and organizational capacity; to enhance College climate and to further integrate diversity in all areas of the College; and to systematically evidence and benchmark progress toward CEHD strategy and goal attainment.
+The college’s three overarching diversity goals are to build individual and organizational capacity; to enhance College climate and to further integrate diversity in all areas of the College; and to systematically evidence and benchmark progress toward SEHD strategy and goal attainment.